drakkar-lig/debootstick/README.md

 ```
 Your USB device now embeds a live Ubuntu system and can be booted on any amd64 computer (UEFI or BIOS).

-__WARNING: this software is in alpha state.
-USE AT YOUR OWN RISK.__

 The concept
 -----------
 Generating a bootable image may be seen as a 3-steps process: